 Tension Headaches and TMJ

-Migraine Headaches and TMJ
+Migraines and TMJ

 Migraines are a little mysterious, still, so that their causes is only partly understood.
 However, the trigeminal nerve and its branches seem to be intimately involved in the trigger process.
 The branches of the trigeminal nerve spread across the face, interacting with the muscles of mastication and other jaw-and-related muscles.
 When these muscles are out of balance or overactive, they can put pressure on the trigeminal nerve branches, leading to overstimulation of the trigeminal ganglion, which, in turn triggers migraines.